 Detox is not a cure for addiction but is often the first step of recovery.
 Following detox, a series of treatments and therapies are likely the best course of action.

 Snorting Xanax can lead to long-term dependence and addiction.
-When a person takes a prescription drug in a way that isn’t recommended, they’re showing signs of typical drug-seeking behavior and abuse.
+When a person takes a prescription drug in a way that isn’t recommended, they’re showing signs of typical drug-seeking behavior and use.

 Behavioral therapy aims to change a person’s thinking and attitudes towards drugs.
 The ultimate goal is to provide a person with the skills needed to remain sober after treatment.
 By developing healthy life skills to deal with stressful situations that often lead to relapse, behavioral therapy can help treat addiction in the long-term.

-Contact us today for more information on Xanax abuse and addiction.
+Contact us today for more information on Xanax use and addiction.